MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/reference/schemas/resource/manifest/schema/embedded.md

 Resources can define any properties they need for managing instances.
 DSC defines shared schemas for well-known properties.
 Some well-known properties enable a DSC Resource to use built-in processing.
-The well-known properties always start with an underscore (`_`) and DSC Resources that use these properties may not override or extend them.
+The well-known properties always start with an underscore (`_`) and DSC Resources that use these properties can't override or extend them.
 If a resource specifies a well-known property in the embedded schema, the schema _must_ define the property as a reference.

 - [_exist](#_exist)